NinaHKivanani/GLORIA/README.md

-# GLORIA: GeneraLization with Chain of Thought for Biomedical AI
+# GLORIA: GeneraLization with chain of thought fOR bIomedical Ai

 **BLAH9 Task**